 My relative's details are incorrect, it says age unknown.
 How can I get this updated?

 The information in our database is kindly supplied by the Commonwealth War Graves Commission (CWGC).
 If you would like casualty details altered in any way, please contact the CWGC on firstname.lastname@example.org or 01628 507200, with full details of the war casualty in question.

 I've made a mistake in my commemoration/story.
 How can I correct it?

 At the moment we don't have a facility for these to be corrected by users once published.
 But you can send an email to email@example.com.
 Unfortunately we can't guarantee when the corrections will be made.

 How will you use information or images I add to Every One Remembered?

-By adding your stories, images and commemorations to this website you grant The Royal British Legion and CWGC the right to reuse the material.
-The Legion may re-use information and images supplied in the “Their stories” section of the website and/or for purposes of promoting the Every One Remembered project.
-It will also enable the Legion and CWGC to support this digital memorial on both current and future technologies so that content is saved for future generations.
+By uploading your stories, images and commemorations to this website, you confirm that you are the owner of the material or you have obtained permission to share the material.
+You also grant The Royal British Legion and CWGC the right to re-use the material in order to promote the Every One Remembered Project.
+The Royal British Legion may also re-use information and images supplied under the “Their Stories” section of this website.
+In granting The Royal British Legion and CWGC with permission to use the materials, you are helping the Royal British Legion and CWGC to support a digital memorial on both current and future technologies so that content is saved for future generations.